BioDT/dddas4dt/README.md

 - Model: ? (e.g. linear regression, rates-of-change)
 - Use the DT schema template on draw.io to create a schema for a DDDAS-based DT of the given Soil Watering system that automates soil watering based on soil moisture and soil temperature data.

-> **HINT:** Think about what other data sources can be added, what is the state space, what type of model, is needed and what components would be required.
+> **HINT:** Think about what other data sources can be added, what is the state space, what type of model is needed, and what components would be required.

 **Soil beds**
 ![soilbeds](/soilbeds.png)